gittuf/community/TECHNICAL-STEERING-COMMITTEE.md

 # Technical Steering Committee (TSC)

-The current gittuf is composed of the following individuals.
+The current gittuf TSC is composed of the following individuals.

 ## Justin Cappos